input-output-hk/cardano-engineering-handbook/haskell/ghc-version-policy.md

 ## Which version of GHC should my project be using?

-At any given time there will be a current major version of GHC, and there may be a next major version of GHC.
+At any given time there will be a current major version of GHC, and there may be a next major version of GHC, recorded in this document.

-All IOHK Haskell projects should build with both the current and the next major versions of GHC, unless they are specifically exempted.
+All Haskell projects SHOULD build with both the current and the next major versions of GHC.
-New projects should build with the recommended version.
+New projects should build with the current version.

-The choice of minor version is up to the teams, but we encourage teams to move to later minor versions as they are released.
+The choice of minor version is less important, but in general projects SHOULD move to later minor versions as they are released.
-In particular, when starting to support a new major version, teams should always use the latest minor version of that major version (unless it is blacklisted, see below).
+In particular, when adding support for a new major version, projects should always use the latest minor version of that major version (unless it is blacklisted, see below).

 ## Are there any versions of GHC that should never be used?

-Some versions of GHC are known to be broken in a critical way and should never be used.
-This may mean that teams need to stay on an older minor version if the newer ones are blacklisted.
+Some versions of GHC are known to be broken in a critical way and SHOULD NOT be used.
+This may mean that projectes need to stay on an older minor version if the newer ones are blacklisted.

 ## What is the current major version of GHC?

-8.10
+8.10.

 ## What is the next major version of GHC?

-There is no next major version at the moment.
+The next major version of GHC is 9.2.

 ## Which versions of GHC are blacklisted?